 - N2 SM information, including the transport layer address and tunnel endpoint of the uplink termination point for the user data for this PDU session (i.e. UPF's GTP-U F-TEID for uplink traffic).

-If indication of MO Exception Data delivery is included in the request and Small Data Rate Control is enabled for the PDU session, the V-SMF shall first update the H-SMF (see clause 5.2.2.8.2.2) for HR PDU Session (or I-SMF shall first update the SMF for PDU session with I-SMF) and wait for the acknowledgement before indicating the resume of AN tunnel to UPF.
+If the "MO Exception Data Counter" is included in the request and Small Data Rate Control is enabled for the PDU session, the V-SMF shall first update the H-SMF (see clause 5.2.2.8.2.2) for HR PDU Session (or I-SMF shall first update the SMF for PDU session with I-SMF) and wait for the acknowledgement before indicating the resume of AN tunnel to UPF.

 2b.
 If the SMF cannot proceed with resuming the user plane connection of the PDU session, the SMF shall return an error response, as specified for step 2b of figure 5.2.2.3.1-1, including: